mendechris/mendechris.github.io/essays/smart-vs-not.md

 [See Original Question at StackOverFlow](https://stackoverflow.com/revisions/75189194/1)

 There are several issues with the above post.
 The first noticeable issue is that the header is vague and doesn't tell the reader what the issue is.
 It would have been better for the user to be more specific.
 Another issue is in the formatting of the post.
 The wall of text with odd bulleting makes the text very difficult to read and understand, which likely added to the frustration of readers.
-Additionally, while the user did provide some code for their attempt, they did not include any explanation as to what issues they had run into.
-Really, there wasn't an actual question for anyone to answer.
+Additionally, while the user did provide some code for their attempt, they did not include any explanation for the errors or issues they encountered.
+Really, there wasn't an actual question for anyone to answer as no question had been explicilty stated.

 One of the commenters stated, "You've posted broad requirements and unexplained code but have not yet asked a specific on-topic question.
 How is your current code misbehaving?
 What specifically are you confused or stuck on?
 Please edit and improve your post to help make it both easier to answer and more appropriate for this site.
 The How to Ask and How do I ask and answer Homework questions links can help guide you in this task.<br> Also, start by fixing your question title.
 We already know that you "need help for a task", why else would you be posting a question here?
 Your title should summarize your actual problem statement, not your plight."

 At the time of this posting, the question had three downvotes, received no answers, and had been marked closed due to lack of detail.
-The lack of relevant responses highlights the issues with this not-so-smart question.
+The chastisement and lack of relevant responses highlights the issues with this not-so-smart question.

 ## Conclusion